 Reduce speed to low and slowly add the vanilla and ⅓ of the milk mixture.
 Once incorporated, add ⅓ of the flour, scraping down the bowl as needed.
 Repeat alternating milk and flour until both have been incorporated.

 Use a spatula to stir one final time, ensuring no pockets of flour remain.
-Scrape batter into the prepared pans, insert pans into the top zones of your Suvie, input settings, and cook now or schedule.
+Scrape batter into the prepared pans.
+Insert pans into your Suvie, input settings, and cook now or schedule.

 Remove pans and let cool for 10 minutes.
 Poke holes all over the cake with a skewer or chopstick, making sure to poke all the way to the bottom of the pan.